Carbon Black N375: Reinforcement, Reliability, and Results

 Packaging Options

-To maintain quality, CarbonBlack N375 is pack in:
+To maintain performance and prevent contamination, N375 is packed in:

 • 20–25 kg paper or PE bags

-Since storage conditions affect performance, it should be kept in a dry, ventilated area away from direct sunlight.
+Because storage affects stability, materials should remain in a dry, ventilated area away from direct sunlight and moisture.

 Processing Benefits

-Even under dynamic stress, it maintains uniform behavior.
-As a result, finished products last longer, resist cracking, and perform reliably under pressure.
+Even under dynamic stress, N375 maintains stable performance.
+As a result, products last longer, resist cracking, and show reliable behavior under pressure.

 GradeStructureWear ResistanceFlexibilityProcessability